JWPedia/JWPedia.github.io/about.md

 You won't find me on social media.
 You can leave an email at [hello@jwpedia.com](mailto:hello@jwpedia.com) or subscribe to future posts via [rss](https://jwpedia.com/feed.xml).

 All blog posts are my original content, and they are all [open](/open).
 That means you can use them for any purpose.
 I won't chase after you if you use a post to earn a million dollars or make Reddit memes.
 I simply would ask for attribution as a matter of basic human decency.
-Note that this open policy only applies to this blog and not my other endeavours.</p>
+Note that this open policy only applies to this blog and not my other endeavours.